 Active sodium transport via thiazide-sensitive Na-Cl-co-transporter; about 10% of the filtered sodium is reabsorbed in the distal tubule.
 Thiazides inhibit the sodium reabsorption in the distal tubule and lead to a mild diuresis without loss of calcium (calcium-sparing diuretic).

 The permeability of the collecting ducts for water lead to a concentration of the urine up to the fivefold osmolarity of the plasma.
-The permeability of the collecting ducts is regulated with ADH (antidiuretic hormone, Vasopressin).
+The high osmotic pressure of the renal medulla is the responsible force for the urine concentration.
+The permeability of the collecting ducts is regulated by ADH (antidiuretic hormone, Vasopressin, see also below section urine concentration).
 ADH causes the incorporation of additional water channels (aquaporins) into the luminal membrane.
-The high osmotic pressure of the renal medulla is the responsible force for the urine concentration.
-ADH can control 10% of the primary urine volume, thus can regulate the diuresis between 1–20 l/d.
+In the absence of ADH, the permeability of the collecting ducts for water is low, the urine will not be concentrated.
+A deficiency of ADH secretion leads to hyponatriemia and hypervolemia.
+ADH can control 10% of the primary urine volume, thus can regulate the diuresis between 1–20 l per day.

 Additional sodium reabsorption takes place in the collecting ducts via luminal sodium channels.
 The energy for the sodium reabsorption derives from the basolateral sodium-potassium pump.
 Aldosterone regulates the sodium and water reabsorption and potassium secretion via expression of the sodium channels and the basolateral sodium-potassium pump.
 The luminal sodium channels can be inhibited by amiloride, a potassium-sparing diuretic.